kgraczyk/kgraczyk.github.io/_pages/about.md

 Current Projects I am involved in
 ======
+  * Deep Learning for neutrino interactions with nuclei
   * Bayesian Neural Networks for Partial Differential Equations
   * Deep Learning for Physics of Fluids
-  * Deep Learning for NuWro Monte Carlo Generator
   * Algebraic Structures for SuperGravity